Proposed Fermi-surface reservoir-engineering and application to realizing unconventional Fermi superfluids in a driven-dissipative non-equilibrium Fermi gas: Non-equilibrium superfluid steady states in driven-dissipative Fermi gas

 Because the two-edge structure of the Fermi momentum distribution $n_{{\bm p},\sigma}$ at $p_{\rm F1}$ and $p_{\rm F2}$ are essentially important in obtaining NIG, NFF, and NFF' solutions, these states are expected to be suppressed when this structure is blurred with increasing the environment temperature $T_{\rm env}$.
 This can be confirmed in Fig. \ref{fig_finiteT}, where one sees that only the NBCS state remains at $T_{\rm env}=0.08\mu$.
 Of course, NBCS also eventually disappears at higher $T_{\rm env}$ as in the thermal equilibrium case, although we do not explicitly show the result here.

 We note that, while the chemical potential difference $\delta\mu$ produces the two-edge structure $p_{\rm F1}$ and $p_{\rm F2}$ in $n_{{\bm p},\sigma}$, this structure may also be viewed as the smearing of the Fermi surface edge at $p_{\rm F}=\sqrt{2m\mu}$.
 Because this is a similar effect to the thermal broadening, all the four solutions eventually disappear when $\delta\mu$ is large to some extent, as shown in Figs. \ref{fig_NESS}(a) and \ref{fig_finiteT}.

-We also briefly note that the same depairing mechanism also works when the damping rate $\gamma$ becomes large, because it also blurs the Fermi surface edge at $p_{\rm F}$ \cite{Kawamura2020}.
+We also note that the same depairing mechanism also works when the damping rate $\gamma$ becomes large.
+Figure \ref{fig8}(a) shows the superfluid phase transition line in the $\gamma$-$\delta\mu$ plane ($T_{\rm env}=0$), determined from the pole condition of the particle-particle scattering vertex $\chi(\bm{Q},\nu)$ in Eq. \eqref{eq.Thouless}.
+Because the damping $\gamma$ makes the two-step structure in $n_{{\bm p},\sigma}$ obscure \cite{Kawamura2020}, the superfluid instability of the NFF (${\bm Q}\ne 0$) changes to the BCS-type phase transition with ${\bm Q}=0$, when $\gamma/\mu\gesim 0.04$ (see Figs. \ref{fig8}(b1) and \ref{fig8}(b2)).
+As one further increases $\gamma$, the two steps in $n_{{\bm p},\sigma}$ are completely smeared out and the overall structure becomes similar to the thermal equilibrium case at high temperatures.
+As a result, the main system is in the normal state, when $\gamma/\mu\gesim 0.056$ in Fig. \ref{fig8}(a).